Spooks (TV series)

-Spooks (known as MI-5 in some countries) is a British television spy drama series that originally aired on BBC One from 13 May 2002 to 23 October 2011, consisting of 10 series.
-The title is a colloquialism for spies, and the series follows the work of a group of MI5 officers based at the service's Thames House headquarters, in a highly secure suite of offices known as The Grid.
+Spooks (known as MI-5 in some countries) is a British television spy drama series that originally aired on BBC One from 13 May 2002 to 23 October 2011, consisting of 10 seasons.
+The title is a colloquialism for spies, and the series follows the activities of the intelligence officers of Section D in MI5, based at the service's Thames House headquarters, in a highly secure suite of offices known as The Grid.
 In the United States, the show is broadcast under the title MI-5.
-In Canada, the programme originally aired as MI-5 but later aired on BBC Canada as Spooks.
+In Canada, the programme originally aired as MI-5, but later aired on BBC Canada as Spooks.

 The series continued with a film, Spooks: The Greater Good, which was released on 8 May 2015.

 Series synopses

 The show consists of 86 episodes, beginning in May 2002 and ending in October 2011.
 Most episodes end with the final scene freezing and changing to a black-and-white negative image that then compresses with a distinctive sound effect into a flat white line against a black screen.